ChillFish8/Async-PyO3-Examples/README.md

         return self

     # __iter__ is used just to return a iterator, we dont need this to be self
-    # but for the sake of this we're using the class itself as a iterator.
+    # but for the sake of this we're using the class itself as an iterator.
+    # Note that it is required for old-style generator-based coroutines compatibility.
     def __iter__(self):
         return self